kbknapp/blog-kbknapp-dev/posts/013_generically_bloated.md

 > **Note**
 > The function could be external as well, it doesn't need to be defined within
-> the outer function.
-Although if it's not used anywhere else it makes sense to
+> the outer function scope.
+Although if it's not used anywhere else it makes
-> define it within that scope.
+> sense to define it within internal scope.

 If we re-run `cargo-bloat` we now see:

-> **Note**
-> I'm going to omit the actual trait implementations (`<Dog as Speak>::speak`)
-> for brevity, because those don't change, we still implement those traits with
-> actual code!

 ```
 $ cargo bloat -n 999